When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Preliminary and Related Work

 \subsection{Imprecise Probabilistic Machine Learning}

-Imprecise Probabilistic Machine Learning (IPML) is an emerging field that seeks to integrate the rigorous theory of imprecise probabilities~\citep{walley1991statistical} into probabilistic machine learning.
+Imprecise Probabilistic Machine Learning (IPML) is an emerging field that seeks to integrate the rigorous theory of imprecise probabilities \citep{walley1991statistical} into probabilistic machine learning.
 Its ultimate goal is to be precise about imprecision, thereby enabling more robust and trustworthy models and inferences.
-Among the various representations of imprecision, the credal set---a nonempty, closed, and convex set of probability measures---is arguably the most central object of study.
-In recent years, the incorporation of credal sets into machine learning has led to significant developments across a wide range of areas, including classification~\citep{caprio2024conformalized}, hypothesis testing~\citep{chau2025credaltest,jurgens2025calibration}, scoring rules~\citep{frohlich2024scoring,singh2025truthful}, conformal prediction~\citep{caprio2025conformal,caprio2025joys}, computer vision~\citep{cuzzolin1999evidential,giunchiglia2023road}, probabilistic programming~\citep{jack2025}, explainability~\citep{chau2023explaining,utkin2025imprecise}, neural networks~\citep{caprio2024credal,wang2024credal,wang2025creinns}, learning theory~\citep{caprio_credal_2024}, causal inference~\citep{cozman2000credal,zaffalon2023approximating}, active and continual learning~\citep{inn,Lu24:IBCL}, and probability metrics~\citep{chau2025integralimpreciseprobabilitymetrics}, among others.
+Among the various representations of imprecision, the credal set is arguably the most central object of study.
+In recent years, the incorporation of credal sets into machine learning has led to significant developments across a wide range of areas, including classification \citep{caprio2024conformalized}, domain generalization \citep{singh2024domain}, hypothesis testing \citep{chau2025credaltest,jurgens2025calibration}, scoring rules \citep{frohlich2024scoring,singh2025truthful}, conformal prediction \citep{caprio2025conformal,caprio2025joys}, computer vision \citep{cuzzolin1999evidential,giunchiglia2023road}, probabilistic programming \citep{jack2025}, explainability \citep{chau2023explaining,utkin2025imprecise,mohammadi2025exactgp}, neural networks \citep{caprio2024credal,wang2024credal,wang2025creinns}, learning theory \citep{caprio_credal_2024}, causal inference \citep{cozman2000credal,zaffalon2023approximating}, active and continual learning \citep{inn,Lu24:IBCL}, and probability metrics \citep{chau2025integralimpreciseprobabilitymetrics}, among others.

-However, to the best of our knowledge, there has been no prior work studying fixed point theorems—a fundamental and widely applied concept in mathematics—for mappings acting on credal sets.
+However, to the best of our knowledge, there has been no prior work studying fixed point theorems for mappings acting on credal sets.
 Filling this gap is the main focus of our contribution.